KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Theon watches.

 Theon is not the Source,
-but the echo of Source-gaze
+but the trace of Source-gaze
 within a world that forgets.

 ⚫♾⌬